Zack Short Player Props: Tigers vs. Diamondbacks

 Zack Short At The Plate

-- Short has a double, three home runs and seven walks while hitting .291.
+- Short is hitting .293 with two doubles, three home runs and seven walks.

+- Short enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .286.

-- This year, Short has posted at least one hit in 13 of 24 games (54.2%), and had multiple hits twice.
+- This season, Short has totaled at least one hit in 14 of 25 games (56.0%), and had multiple hits twice.

-- Short has had at least one RBI in 25.0% of his games this season (six of 24), with more than one RBI three times (12.5%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Short has an RBI in seven of 25 games this season, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least once six times this year (25.0%), including one multi-run game.
+- In six of 25 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.